bootdotdev/blog/content/stories/asynchronous-flows-and-webhooks.md

 ## What is an asynchronous flow and why are they important?

 Let's start first with what you probably already know.
-When you send a HTTP request to an API and expect an immediate response, that is a **synchronous call**.
+When you send an HTTP request to an API and expect an immediate response, that is a **synchronous call**.
 Your code _waits_ for the API to respond, and ties up resources on your server while it is servicing that request.
 The resources tied up differs depending on your language and web framework, but typically a thread is tied up, or at the very least CPU time and RAM are consumed while waiting.